Homura-Magica/NSR_Image_Analysis/README.md

 3. Date of Image column: data is now printed according to folders' name.

-4. Pixels per unit data after folder "2021_01_16" will be calculated by Microsoft Excel through function.
+4. Pixels per unit data after folder "2021_01_16" will be calculated by Microsoft Excel.
 Only pixel count data will be manually copied to Microsoft Excel sheet.

 ## Error Correction